January 16, 2017

 Talented Designer In Need of A Champion?
 Meet Jerry Helling

-The president and creative director of Bernhardt Design has kick-started the careers of dozens of young American and international designers.
+The president and creative director of Bernhardt Design has created multiple platforms to invest in young American and international talent, helping to kick-start the careers of dozens of designers.

 Helling in Bernhardt Design’s new flagship showroom, designed by Lauren Rottet.
 He is seated on a couch from Finale, a collection of furniture designed by the late Charles Pollock and launched last November.